 Loyal Q occupies a lot of space in Parkaire Landing.
-There used to be a tire store here, but you won’t smell burnt rubber, but you may smell a burnt end or two from the smokers.
+There’s a tire store next door, but you won’t smell burnt rubber.
+However, you may smell a burnt end or two from the smokers.
 Before we continue, we should probably meet Harry…

 These guys are transplanted from Texas (and named after the two guys in 1994’s “Dumb and Dumber), where they know a thing or two about smoking meats.
 Harry and Lloyd get their own area where you can go visit them.
 And order lots of barbecue to go.
 Evidently, the smokers need to be fed lots of wood, and wood abounds here.

 They even stack it up at the entrances to the restaurant.

 There are lots of sports screens, and 32 taps behind the bar.

 We counted them ourselves, but only sampled four.

 We are joined tonight by East Cobb Dining Society’s Stephanie and Bill, who we try to meet up with once a month.
 That’s why there are four beers on the table, not because we are really thirsty.

 We order the sausage appetizer to go with our beers.